eishub/vacuumworld/README.md

 | n,e, s, w, N,E,S,W | initial orientations for bots at this place. you can have at most 8 of these in the map. |
 | # as first char | comment line |

+### Config File
+A config file is basically a Properties file, containing two lines (no commas).
+One line must be "level = ...", the other "generate = ..." (without the double quotes), just like you would in the MAS file.

 ## VacBots